HomeLists › Social Impact

 Key 1: Real-yield technical sheet as the foundation of circularity

-The most costly error in circular economy for professional kitchens is designing the menu without verifying the real yield of each input after cleaning and cooking loss, an error present in 86% of recipes in kitchens without a recipe generator.
-Without a yield technical sheet, every downstream calculation of purchasing, costing, and waste projection is contaminated by an incorrect figure from the start.
-The correct practice calculates the net yield of each input — how many usable grams remain after cleaning, cutting, and cooking — and logs it in a standardized technical sheet per recipe.
-This correction, applied first to the 15 to 20 highest-turnover recipes, is a prerequisite for keys 2 through 7 to deliver their full effect.
-It applies to any operation size without exception, because it is the data foundation the entire circular system is built on; deferring it multiplies the margin of error in every subsequent key, undermining the credibility of any circularity claim made later.
+Designing the menu without verifying each input's real yield after cleaning and cooking loss is, of the seven keys, the one that costs the most when fixed late: it shows up in 86% of recipes in kitchens without a recipe generator.
+Without a yield technical sheet, purchasing and costing both start from a crooked figure.
+I've seen it in dozens of audits: the chef trusts a yield he wrote down years ago, and the scale contradicts him recipe after recipe.
+The correct practice calculates the net yield of each input (how many usable grams survive cleaning, cutting, and cooking) and logs it in a standardized technical sheet per recipe, applied first to the 15 to 20 highest-turnover recipes.
+It's a prerequisite for keys 2 through 7 to deliver their full effect, with no exception by operation size: it's the foundation the whole circular system is built on, and deferring it multiplies the error in every key that follows.

 Key 2: Byproduct utilization recipe book as a closed loop

-The second common error is discarding byproducts by default — trimmings, peels, bones, vegetables of lower aesthetic grade — instead of integrating them as input for another preparation on the same menu.
-This correction raises the input circularity rate from a typical 19% without a system to 61% with a utilization recipe book integrated into menu engineering, a 42-percentage-point improvement measurable within 4 to 6 weeks of rollout.
-The Recipe Generator automatically suggests combinations across recipes on the same menu, for example using the trim from one cut of meat as the input for a different main course.
-It performs best in kitchens with high protein and fresh-vegetable volume, where the recoverable byproduct margin is larger; in operations based on ultra-processed or long-shelf-life inputs, this key's effect is real but of smaller absolute magnitude, so key 1 should be prioritized first before allocating effort here.
+Trimmings, peels, bones, vegetables of lower aesthetic grade: most kitchens throw them out by habit, not by necessity, instead of feeding them back as input for another dish on the same menu.
+The correction raises the input circularity rate from a typical 19% without a system to 61% with a utilization recipe book built into menu engineering: 42 percentage points of improvement.
+The Recipe Generator automatically suggests combinations across recipes on the same menu, the trim from one cut of meat, for instance, turned into the input for a different main course.
+I'd apply this key first in kitchens with high protein and fresh-vegetable volume, where the recoverable byproduct margin runs larger.
+In operations built on ultra-processed or long-shelf-life inputs the effect is real but smaller.
+There, key 1 comes first.
+Calculating each dish's cost once a year and never touching it again, even as the input's real market price moves, is how most uninstrumented kitchens make purchasing decisions, with figures that already lied months ago.

 Key 3: Dynamic costing against real input price variation